 It’s a day for giving, especially to the less fortunate.

-It’s the day after Christmas, and whilst not quite as special, or as widely celebrated as Christmas Day itself, Boxing Day still has some unique facts and history that surrounds this day.
+It’s the day after Christmas, and whilst not quite as special or as widely celebrated as Christmas Day itself, Boxing Day still has some unique facts and history that surround this day.

 So without further ado, here are 13 fast facts about Boxing Day!

-In South Africa, Boxing Day is known as “Day of Goodwill”.
+In South Africa, Boxing Day is known as the “Day of Goodwill.”
 This day is about giving to the less fortunate.

 Boxing Day is one of the British bank holidays recognized since 1871.